blak3r/treadspan/README.md

 No, I'm hoping that someone in the community that has an Android phone will step up and assist.
 I'm fairly confident if you have any development skills and can use an AI Tool like ChatGPT it wouldn't be difficult to port.
 You would providing the SyncView.swift file and telling it to implement the
 BLE protocol.
+(The Metrics View is what took the vast majority of time to develop through trial and error and it's not core functionality).

-### I have the Retro Console, Can I use this solution?
+### I have the LifeSpan Retro Console, Can I use this solution?
 In theory, yes.
 It is possible to get the steps through the serial port.
 I have implemented it and used it for some time.
 The downside of this approach is you need more complicated hardware and if you're not careful, there is a possibility that you could damage your treadmill if you don't connect things correctly.